Candace Owens: Russia and Ukraine

-In 2022, after Russia's full invasion of Ukraine, Owens promoted a quote by Russian President Vladimir Putin which included the false assertion that the USSR created the modern country of Ukraine.
+In 2022, after the Russian invasion of Ukraine, Owens promoted a quote by Russian president Vladimir Putin that included the false assertion that the USSR created the modern country of Ukraine.
 Her views have received support and amplification from the Embassy of Russia, Washington, D.C., particularly following her tweet stating "Russian lives matter".
 In March 2022, Owens faced criticism from historian Anne Applebaum for claiming that Ukraine "wasn't a thing until 1989" and dismissing the notion of a Russian-led genocide in the country, prompting Applebaum to label Owens as ignorant of history.

-In December 2022, Owens faced backlash and fact-checking on social media after making unfounded claims about Ukrainian President Volodymyr Zelenskyy's wife Olena Zelenska, with Twitter users debunking her allegations and highlighting the lack of evidence.
+In December 2022, Owens faced backlash and fact-checking on social media after making unfounded claims about Ukrainian president Volodymyr Zelenskyy's wife Olena Zelenska, with Twitter users debunking her allegations and highlighting the lack of evidence.
 In a 2023 interview, Owens said "I'm very much a person who has said from the very beginning, 'Fuck Ukraine', you know, and I stand by that" while discussing her opposition to American military aid to Ukraine.
-In 2024, Owens inaccurately claimed that Zelensky is gay and said she didn't want Ukraine to win against Russia, stating that "No amount of media brainwash in the world could ever make me hope that Zelensky triumphs over an orthodox Russia.
+In 2024, Owens inaccurately claimed that Zelenskyy is gay and said she did not want Ukraine to win against Russia, stating that "No amount of media brainwash in the world could ever make me hope that Zelenskyy triumphs over an orthodox Russia.
 Spiritually, I just know that's wrong.
 You simply do not support a homosexual actor that is locking up churches and bishops."

+In early June 2026 Candace Owens traveled to Russia on a trip Owens claims was for religious tourism purposes however Owens also participated on a panel while in the country at the St. Petersburg International Economic Forum alongside Russian philosopher Aleksandr Dugin, the ideological architect of the 2022 Russian invasion of Ukraine.